JohnEstropia/JEToolkit/README.md

 JEToolkit is a collection of time-saving goodies for iOS development.

+(I use this library in production code, so this repo is actively maintained.)

 #### Now with Swift 1.2 support!
 - Added Swift function counterparts to some Objective-C methods/macros that also makes sense in Swift code.
 - Evertyhing is audited for nullability (`nullable`, `nonnull`, etc).